-identifies a build-out period of 15 years or more to deliver the North Wokingham SDL.
+- 6.4.1 The Wokingham Borough Housing Trajectory identifies a build-out period of 15 years or more to deliver the South of the M4 SDL.
 Infrastructure and development should be delivered at the right time and in the right place to ensure a high quality and sustainable community is established.
 Regard should be given to the phasing indicated in the Infrastructure Delivery and Contributions SPD.
-Piecemeal and ad hoc planning applications which fail to deliver coherent and integrated strategic infrastructure will be resisted.

-- 6.4.2 The phasing plans submitted with planning applications will be expected to be in accordance with the following principles: - Establish key public transport infrastructure and routes, especially the necessary part of the Northern Relief Road and Ashridge Interchange, at the early phase; - Concentrate residential development on land off Plough Lane with planning permission or allocation, and land at Kentwood (extension to Kentwood) in the first instance, but with sufficient infrastructure is provided for the whole SDL to be developed; - Ensure a Neighbourhood Centre and primary school is delivered early on in the first development phase; - Include requisite green infrastructure in addition to the SANG;
+Piecemeal and ad hoc planning applications which fail to deliver coherent and integrated strategic infrastructure will be resisted. - 6.4.2 The phasing plans submitted with planning applications will be expected to be in accordance with the following principles: - Establish key public transport infrastructure and routes, including the Shinfield Eastern Relief Road, at the early phase; - Ensure a Neighbourhood Centre and primary school are delivered early on in the first development phase; - Include requisite green infrastructure in addition to the SANG; - Each development phase should contribute to the wider infrastructure costs to ensure it can be delivered and later phases remain viable; and - Develop outwards from existing neighbourhoods and avoid disconnected and isolated pockets of residential development.

-- Each development phase should contribute to the wider infrastructure costs to ensure it can be delivered and later phases remain viable; and - Develop outwards from existing neighbourhoods and avoid disconnected and isolated pockets of residential development. - The Local Planning Authority will seek an overarching infrastructure planning application or Infrastructure Delivery Plan to demonstrate how each SDL will deliver the infrastructure requirements laid down in the Infrastructure Delivery SPD and Policies CP18-21 and Appendix 7 of the Core Strategy.
+6.4.3 The Local Planning Authority will seek an overarching infrastructure planning application or Infrastructure Delivery Plan to demonstrate how each SDL will deliver the infrastructure requirements laid down in the Infrastructure Delivery and Contributions SPD and Policies CP18-21 and Appendix 7 of the Core Strategy.

-Sequencing of phases
+Sequencing of phasing

 6.4.4 The following outlines the sequence of development and infrastructure requirements in the first phase, estimated to be 2011-2016, and subsequent phases, 2017 onwards.
-This sequencing should be read in conjunction with the Infrastructure Delivery SPD for the SDLs and the estimated dwelling completion is based on the latest Housing Trajectory.
+This sequencing should be read in conjunction with the Infrastructure Delivery and Contributions SPD for the SDLs and the estimated dwelling completion is based on the latest Housing Trajectory.

-Planning Document (SPD) sets out the infrastructure requirements for North Wokingham SDL in more detail and this delivery section should be read in conjunction with that document.
+The Infrastructure Delivery and Contributions 6.4.5 SPD sets out the infrastructure requirements for South of the M4SDL in more detail and this delivery section should be read in conjunction with that document.
 Build out rates will be influenced by prevailing market conditions and are difficult to predict over a 15 year timeframe but the phasing principles and sequencing should be adhered to.
-Strategic phasing principles and guidance contained in this SPD are intended to provide clear guidance but detailed phasing of development should be submitted with Outline planning applications.
+Strategic phasing principles and guidance contained in this SPD are intended to provide clear guidance and the proposed phasing strategy for development should be submitted with Outline planning applications.
+Developers should take a co-ordinated approach to the delivery of necessary infrastructure, facilities, utilities and services.